mzazon/awesome-cloud-projects/gcp/intelligent-retail-inventory-optimization/intelligent-retail-inventory-optimization.md

 ## Solution

-Build an intelligent retail inventory management system that combines Google Cloud's Fleet Engine for delivery route optimization with Cloud Optimization AI for demand forecasting and stock placement decisions.
+Build an intelligent retail inventory management system that combines Google Maps Platform's Fleet Engine for real-time fleet tracking with the Route Optimization API for delivery route optimization and demand forecasting decisions.
 The solution uses BigQuery for data analytics and Cloud Run for scalable microservices, enabling real-time inventory redistribution across store locations based on predictive analytics and delivery efficiency.
 This integrated approach optimizes both inventory allocation and logistics operations to maximize sales while minimizing operational costs.

 ## Architecture Diagram